Data Centers Are CRE's New Gold Rush — and Brokers Are Cashing In

 The Tenant Concentration Risk

-The opportunity comes with a caveat: the tenant pool is highly concentrated around the "Magnificent Seven" tech companies — Alphabet, Amazon, Apple, Meta, Microsoft, Nvidia, and Tesla — plus a handful of AI-focused firms like OpenAI and Oracle.
-Industry growth rates of 15 to 20 percent annually are projected, but a pullback from any of these hyperscale tenants could ripple across the sector.
+The opportunity comes with a caveat: the tenant pool is highly concentrated around a handful of major hyperscale cloud operators — Alphabet, Amazon, Meta, and Microsoft — plus a growing roster of AI-focused firms like OpenAI and Oracle.
+Strong growth is projected across the sector, but a pullback from any of these hyperscale tenants could ripple across the market.

 #data-centers#investment#brokers#ai#national